-Electromyography and nerve conductionvelocity are often the only objective evidence of a compressive neuropathy.
-But these are not needed to establish diagnosis are associated with false-positive and false-negative results.
+Electromyography and nerve conduction velocity are often the only objective evidence of a compressive neuropathy.
+But these are not needed to establish a diagnosis are associated with false-positive and false-negative results.

 NCV shows slowing or increase in latencies and decreased conduction velocities less specific than latencies

 EMG tests the electrical activity of individual muscle fibers and motor units.